saleae/gitbook-articles/what-is-a-logic-analyzer.md

-# What Is a Logic Analyzer, and What Is It Used For?
+# What Is a Logic Analyzer?

-## What Is a Logic Analyzer, and What Is It Used For?
+## What Is a Logic Analyzer?

 A logic analyzer is an instrument for capturing, displaying, and measuring multiple electronic signals simultaneously in a digital circuit.
 Logic analyzers are capable of showing the relationship and timing among many different signals in a digital system and are often capable of analyzing digital communication protocols, such as I2C, SPI, and Serial.
 As a result, a logic analyzer is the best tool for debugging digital circuits and digital communication systems.

 Based on: [https://paper.dropbox.com/doc/Logic-Analyzer-Basics--AMVXGzmE7xq2lyCHyjqyvKdGAg-OGLGmM84YXGnl5XxUFIme](https://paper.dropbox.com/doc/Logic-Analyzer-Basics--AMVXGzmE7xq2lyCHyjqyvKdGAg-OGLGmM84YXGnl5XxUFIme)

+### Filling a Need

+Digital logic and ICs in the 60s, need to view several channels at once.
+Oscilloscopes around since 1930s, channels are expensive. first LA in 197?

+Differences between LA and oscilloscope

+### What Makes a Logic Analyzer Unique

 * Record one or more digital signals simultaneously
   * Potentially start recording based on a trigger